 Dealership or Showroom Location, FY23 Program Registration, Vehicles Offered, and Timing of Application Submissions

 To participate in the point-of-sale program, a Dealership or Showroom must be located in the State of New Jersey and offer new, incentive-eligible vehicles for purchase or lease.
-In addition, dealerships and showrooms must register with the Program Administrator and enroll in the FY23 Program to be recognized as an eligible New Jersey Dealership or Showroom capable of offering the incentive at the point-of-sale (“Dealers,” or “Dealership or Showroom.”).
+In addition, dealerships and showrooms must register with the Program Administrator and enroll in the FY23 Program to be recognized as an eligible New Jersey Dealership or Showroom capable of offering the incentive at the point-of-sale (“Dealers,” or “Dealership or Showroom”).

 Dealers shall submit incentive reimbursement applications through the Dealer Web Portal at https://chargeup.njcleanenergy.com.
 Dealers shall have fourteen (14) calendar days from the Vehicle Transaction Date to submit the application, including the required documents outlined in the Terms and Conditions.
 The BPU will reserve the incentive funds once the Dealer submits the application.
 CSE will cancel any applications not submitted and/or updated within fourteen (14) calendar days of the Vehicle Transaction Date, and the BPU will release any funds reserved for the canceled application.
 CSE will notify the Dealer of the cancellation via email.
 Dealers are responsible for ensuring that they receive and review these email communications.